For Beekeepers

 To minimize possible damage to hives and prevent bears from establishing bad habits, apiaries in occupied habitat should be protected using electric fences, or at a minimum use bear-resistant platforms (with an overhang more than two meters above the ground).
-Recently, a clever inventor created a bear-resistant bee hive.
-Check them out here.
+One clever inventor created a bear-resistant bee hive; check them out here.

-Electric fencing has been shown to be almost 100 per cent effective in deterring bear damage.
+Electric fencing has been shown to be almost 100% effective in deterring bear damage.
 Compact apiaries are easier to protect with bear-resistant fencing than those scattered over a larger area, so beekeepers should consolidate hives to form the smallest apiary that can be practically managed.

 Winter yards can be equipped with barbed wire and posts as these are more susceptible to bear damage in the spring.
 To prevent sagging under the weight of snow, run 5 strands about six inches apart.
 Power up the strands as they become accessible with the melting snow.